 It should now be clear that the whole question of religious liberty in Buganda is closely connected with the presence of two religious parties and the mixing of religion and politics.
 To avoid this situation outside Buganda Portal arranged a division of spheres of influence between the missions.
-This unofficial agreement was, however, cancelled in 1895 and soon after could missionaries of the two denomi-
+This unofficial agreement was, however, cancelled in 1895 and soon after could missionaries of the two denominations be found in the neighbouring countries what in many places resulted in accusations against each other, in rivalries and in demands to the colonial administration to secure the freedom of religion.
+As the missionary method was the same as in Buganda, it came consequently often to a religious division of the chieftainships, and when many people observed the same denomination as their chiefs the result was a division further down in the society. -

 46) pr.
 C. 7708, p.19.

-47) Material to this can in particular be found in Macdonald's discussions with Bp.
+(7) Naterial to this can in particular be found in Macdonald's discussions with Bp.
 Hirth in July 1893 about the distribution of the former Islamic provinces, A 3/1, A 2/1, A 32/1, E.S.A., and Foreign Office Confidential Prints.
 48) Colvile to Hirth 28/4-1894, A 3/2, E.S.A.
 49) Colvile to Kamswaga 12/12-1894, A 3/2, E.S.A.
 50) Ansorge to Colvile 18/12-1894, A 2/3, E.S.A.